Skip to main content

 I look at it this way: you’d expect an average program to win a 12-team conference once every 12 years.
 You’d expect an above-average team to win it more often, and a below-average team to win it less often.
 Saying “this program won’t win it in the next 15 years” is basically another way of saying “this program is going to be a little below average in that conference”.
 At the time we moved, we were obviously below average, sifting through the wreckage of having hired the one coach who apparently didn’t have much to do with Boise State’s success.

 One pet peeve that has cropped up for me over the years is the concept of a long-suffering team.
 Don’t get me wrong: teams like the Boston Red Sox and the Chicago Cubs really did have long championship droughts in my lifetime, and probably had millions of fans who never saw their teams win it all.
 It was cool those teams had a chance to win.
 But people say this all the time now.
-In 2019 (hey, sorry, but I haven’t posted since then), the Toronto Raptors won the NBA title for the first time in franchise history.
+In 2019, the Toronto Raptors won the NBA title for the first time in franchise history.
 I remember hearing sportscasters say they’d waited 24 years.
 Well, twenty-four years isn’t very long!
 An expansion team is below average by design, at least their first few years, and there are 30 teams in the NBA.
 So the Raptors were, by that metric, an above-average franchise.
 That’s not suffering!
-As a Nuggets fan, I really hated it since we’d been to all of one Finals (the 1976 ABA Finals) in franchise history, and I had to hear about how bad these Toronto fans have had it?
+As a Nuggets fan, I really hated hearing it since we’d been to all of one Finals (the 1976 ABA Finals) in franchise history, and I had to hear about how bad these Toronto fans have had it?
 (Of course, since then, Nikola Jokic has emerged as one of the greatest players of all time and we won the 2023 title, so I wouldn’t call Nuggets fans long-suffering now, either.)

 Close calls